 Ingredients

-- 4 tablespoons extra-virgin olive oil divided
+- 2 tablespoons extra-virgin olive oil

 - 1 yellow onion diced

-- 2 carrots diced or grated (see notes)
+- 2 carrots diced into small pieces

-- 2 ribs celery diced
+- 2 ribs celery diced into small pieces

-- 1 tablespoon fresh rosemary finely minced
+- 1 tablespoon minced fresh rosemary

 - 3 cloves garlic minced

-- 15 oz. canned crushed tomatoes
+- 15 oz. canned crushed tomatoes or about the same amount of marinara sauce

 - 8 oz. small or medium pasta such as shells, ditalini, orecchiette, or macaroni